hodovani/development-checklists/README.md

 This checklist guides you through the process while implementing a new feature or fixing a bug.

+## DevelopmentProgressStrips

+The development progress strip was inspired by a flight progress strip.
+The idea is to keep track of the little changes you have to make to implement a new feature.

+If you want to break down the tasks on the development outline and the development progress sheet, you can use development progress strips.
+A development progress strip can go through different phases, e.g. test, implementation, and submitting to the version control system.

 ## ReleaseChecklist

 This checklist guides you through the process of releasing a new version of your software.